Memerlin/TS4-Modders-Reference-JimanthasCut/src/content/docs/about/contribution-guidelines.md

 ## Credits

-If you don't submit through GitHub, please give amethyst lilac a name and a link to credit you with.
+If you don't submit through GitHub, you can choose to be anonymous.

+If you want to be credited, please give amethyst lilac or Jimantha a name and a link to credit you with.
 Otherwise, your discord username will be used, as well as any link that can be found (or none, if no link can be found).

-The link can be of any website you host your mods in.
+The link can be of any website you host your mods in, as long as they're PG-13.

 ## Possible edits